 Is 11 Squared a Rational Number?
 Exploring Rational and Irrational Numbers

-This article delves into the question: "Is 11 squared a rational number?"
-We'll explore the definitions of rational and irrational numbers, calculate 11 squared, and definitively determine its classification.
+This article looks at the question: "Is 11 squared a rational number?Even so, " We'll explore the definitions of rational and irrational numbers, calculate 11 squared, and definitively determine its classification.
 Understanding this seemingly simple question provides a solid foundation for grasping more complex mathematical concepts.
 We'll also touch upon related topics and address frequently asked questions to ensure a complete understanding.

 Understanding Rational Numbers